 Did you know that if you’re the blameless victim of a violent crime, you could be entitled to claim compensation through a government department called the Criminal Injuries Compensation Authority (CICA)?
-Unlike other personal injury claims, CICA calculator claims have their own set of eligibility criteria and compensation payment amounts.
-In this guide, we’ll look at what types of injury could be compensated for, how you make a CICA calculator claim and how much compensation you could be entitled to receive through the scheme.
+Unlike other personal injury claims, CICA claims have their own set of eligibility criteria and compensation payment amounts.
+In this guide, we’ll look at what types of criminal injuries could be compensated for, how you make a CICA calculator claim and how much compensation you could be entitled to receive through the scheme.

 To discuss whether you could make a CICA calculator claim today, please call 0800 073 8801.
 Alternatively, to find the types of claim criminal injury compensation solicitors could help with, please continue reading.